maxhoesel-ansible/ansible-collection-proxmox/CONTRIBUTING.md

 #### Creating new module tests

 We currently only run sanity tests for our modules via `ansible-test`.
-Unit/Integration tests and molecule tests are TODO.

-## Release Workflow
+## Information for maintainers

-This project uses semantic versioning.
-Name versions accordingly.
+This project uses sematic versioning.
+Version numbers and  releases/changelogs are automatically generated using [release-drafter](https://github.com/release-drafter/release-drafter), utilizing pull request labels.

-To create a release, run the "Create Release" GitHub Action with the desired version number (e.g. "0.3.0").
-This action will:

-1. Bump the version number in `galaxy.yml`
-2. Update the changelog
-3. Commit the changes in a "Release" commit and push it
-4. Create a GitHub release (which will also create a tag at that commit)
-5. Build the collection and publish the new release on galaxy
+When merging a pull request, make sure to select an appropriate label (pr-bugfix, pr-feature, etc.). release-drafter will automatically update the draft release changelog and the galaxy.yml version will be bumped if needed.

+Once a draft release is published, collection packages will be added to the release and ansible-galaxy automatically.